Important Contact Lens and

 An early and now obsolete type of refractive surgery in which cuts are made in the cornea in a radial pattern, to flatten the cornea and correct myopia.

-Sterile salt solution used to clean and store soft contact lenses.
-Saline is also used to rinse both soft lenses and GP contacts.
+Sterile salt solution used to rinse both soft lenses and GP contacts.

 Soft contact lens